turtle7373/cs330projectcode/README.md

 build instrctions

-To test you can download the part1 and part2 jar files.
+To test you download the part1 and part2 jar files.

 Open command prompt and locate file that your downloads are located.